ConvertKit: Powerful Email Marketing Designed for Bloggers

 For example, it can be used to create landing pages, which are targeted pages that convert visitors to email subscribers at a much higher rate than a normal blog post.

 Video: Mique Provost is a blogger who used ConvertKit to turn her hobby into a full-time job.

 Is It Easy to Use?

-The user experience here is top-notch and stands above most other email marketing providers.
-It packs the features of a high-level email automation tools while keeping a remarkably low learning curve.
+The user experience is top-notch and stands above most other email marketing providers.
+It packs some of the core features of high-level email automation tools while keeping a remarkably low learning curve.